Canton GE 2026

 The IPV-eligibility trap most Geneva expats miss.

-Federal foundation.
 Article 65 KVG requires every canton to operate a premium-reduction scheme for moderate-income households.
 Geneva implements it via the Service de l'assurance-maladie (SAM); thresholds, evaluation, and application are entirely cantonal.
 Geneva's thresholds are among the most generous in Switzerland — a single household up to ~CHF 60,000–70,000 taxable typically qualifies for partial subsidy, families substantially higher.

-Typical misunderstanding.
 Most Geneva residents are evaluated automatically by SAM based on cantonal tax data — but only after a Geneva tax assessment exists.
 New arrivals don't have one in year 1.
 Many expats see the threshold quoted in CHF (which they confuse with their gross salary) and assume they don't qualify.
 They confuse gross with taxable, and they don't apply provisionally with their salary contract.

-Cost over time.
 A household qualifying for partial SAM subsidy at, say, CHF 200/month per adult, who never applied: CHF 4,800/year unclaimed.
 Over a typical 4-year Geneva assignment for an NGO postdoc or partner-without-permit household: CHF 19,000+ left on the table.

-What we do when we catch it.
 Every Geneva review checks SAM eligibility against your declared income (gross salary minus deductions, pillar 3a, child allowances).
 If the math suggests partial qualification, we walk through the SAM provisional-income application using your salary contract or tax-at-source statement as evidence.
 Most newcomers who qualify in year 2 also qualify in year 1 with a manual application.

 Who we recommend